Ichneutica eris

-Ichneutica eris is a moth of the family Noctuidae.
-It is endemic to New Zealand.
-It is found in alpine habitat in the South Island and is on the wing from November to February.
-The species is attracted to light.
+Ichneutica eris is a species of moth in the family Noctuidae.
+It is endemic to New Zealand where it is found in alpine habitat of the South Island.
+Adults are on the wing from November to February and are attracted to light.

 Taxonomy

 This species was first described by Robert Hoare in 2019.
 The holotype specimen was collected near the Homer Tunnel by John Salmon in 1946.
 I. eris was named in honour of Eris in light of the difficulty of the confusion this species has caused lepidopterists.

 Description

 Adults of this species are brownish-grey in colour, with whitish markings on the forewings as well as greyish dots along the forewing edge.
 The hindwings are grey in colour.
-The wingspan range for the male of the species is between 37 to 46 mm, and for the female is between 43 to 51mm.
+The wingspan range for the male of the species is between 37 and 46 mm, and for the female is between 43 and 51 mm.

 This species is similar in appearance to both I. cana and I. fibriata.